syncfusion-content/wpf-docs/wpf/Autocomplete/Single-and-multiple-Selection.md

 ### Enable autosize in token mode

-AutoSizing can be enabled in AutoComplete control so that the control will extend its layout based on the token size.
+AutoSizing can be enabled in `AutoComplete` control so that the control will extend its layout based on the token size.

-[EnableAutoSize](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~EnableAutoSize.html) property is used to enable the AutoSizing in AutoComplete control.
-To enable the API, need to set the MultiSelectMode as Token and TokensWrapMode as Wrap and the control height should not be provide.
-The default value of EnableAutoSize is false.
+[EnableAutoSize](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfInput.Wpf~Syncfusion.Windows.Controls.Input.SfTextBoxExt~EnableAutoSize.html) property is used to enable the AutoSizing in `AutoComplete` control.
+To enable the API, need to set the MultiSelectMode as Token and TokensWrapMode as Wrap and the control height should not be provided.
+The default value of `EnableAutoSize` is false.

 {% tabs %}